AMRverse/AMRrules/docs/source/interpretation.rst

 When parsing the AMRFinderPlus input file, AMRrules will first identify what ``variation type`` each genotype call belongs to, the ``gene`` found, and if there is a mutation in the gene, this mutation will be converted to the :ref:`AMRrules syntax <syntax>`.

-The table below shows the logic of how AMRrules maps AMRFinderPlus outputs to the different variation types:
+The table below shows the logic of how AMRrules maps AMRFinderPlus genotype calls to the different variation types:

 ================================ ================================ =====================================================
 Variation type                   AMRFP Method                     Additional logic